liyonghuan/ratingbar/README.md

 # GeyekRatingBar
 The GeyekRatingBar can set spacing between items.</br>
-But, It can set more status now.
+But, It can't set more status now.
 You can set progress and progressed for GeyekRatingBar's status.</br>
 If you have more question, please call by Issues on the <Github.com>.